Roseola is a viral infection that commonly affects infants and young children. It involves a pinkish-red skin rash and

-About 2 - 4 days after becoming sick, the child's fever lowers and a rash appears.
+About 2 to 4 days after becoming sick, the child's fever lowers and a rash appears.
 This rash usually:

 The rash lasts from a few hours to 2 to 3 days.
 It usually does not itch.

 Your health care provider will perform a physical exam and ask questions about the child's medical history.
 The child may have swollen lymph nodes in the neck or back of the scalp.

 There is no specific treatment for roseola.
 The disease most often gets better on its own without complications.

 Acetaminophen (Tylenol) and cool sponge baths can help reduce the fever.
 Some children may have seizures when they get a high fever.
 If this occurs, call your health care provider or go to the closest emergency room.